iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Good exercise program, got me up and running.
 App constantly crashes recently, not sure if there's compatibility issues with Strava but it hasn't worked properly for the last couple of months<br> :date: __2021-02-20 21:34:54__

-> Really helped me go from not being able to run at all to going over 7k by week 8.
-I'm not ever going to be a runner but I feel fitter.
-It was really annoying that you couldn't always select the presenter you wanted.
-Also if the phone rang then the app stopped working, and I didn't realise so had to start again!<br> :date: __2021-02-20 18:01:28__

-> Sometimes difficult to hear trainer over music.
-Regularly have to change trainer due to issues<br> :date: __2021-02-19 21:19:59__

-> V V easy to use.
-Running time is irrelevant, as distance covered depends upon pace....?
-But its perfect for motivation!
-Recommend it, yep!<br> :date: __2021-02-16 22:16:29__

-> Great app when it works.
-I frequently have to reboot the app multiple times before the audio etc actually comes through.<br> :date: __2021-02-16 19:10:45__

-> Somehow, I managed to have 4 copies going at the same time, out of sync.
-There was no way to stop them.
-It shouldn't be possible to start it while a copy is running.<br> :date: __2021-02-11 13:00:41__

 #### 2-star reviews